gliese1337/fast-myers-diff/README.md

 ### Comparison With Other Lbraries
 - [myers-diff](https://www.npmjs.com/package/myers-diff/v/2.0.1) is focused on strings and does the tokenization internally, supporting `'words'`, `'chars'` or `'line'` compare modes as well as custom regular expressions.
 - [fast-diff](https://www.npmjs.com/package/fast-diff/v/1.2.1) is specialized on character mode, using substrings instead of comparing characters one by one.
+- [fast-array-diff](https://www.npmjs.com/package/fast-array-diff) is specialized for arrays.
  - **fast-myers-diff**: is type agnostic and uses an iterative implementation.

-All three libraries have the ability to compute character differences between strings.
+All `myers-diff`, `fast-diff`, and `fast-myers-diff` all have the ability to compute character differences between strings.

 ### Interface